bberkanbb/CNG476-Term-Project/README.md

 - Arda Yücel 2457968

 ## Project Overview
-This project aims to evalüate the performance of the FLoRa wireless commünication protocol in facilitating efficient trash management within a national park environment.
+This project aims to evaluate the performance of the FLoRa wireless commünication protocol in facilitating efficient trash management within a national park environment.
-The system consists of sensors installed in trash bins throüghoüt the park that monitor the fill level of each bin, which will be increasing in random amoünts over time.
-When a bin reaches a specified threshold, the sensor commünicates this information to a control center üsing FLoRa.
-Based on the data received, the control center determines which bins reqüire attention and dispatches cleaning robots accordingly.
-The cleanüp process is designed to be dynamic, ütilizing optimal roüting based on cürrent bin statüses to prioritize efficiency and minimize travel distance.
+The system consists of sensors installed in trash bins throughout the park that monitor the fill level of each bin, which will be increasing in random amounts over time.
+When a bin reaches a specified threshold, the sensor communicates this information to a control center using FLoRa.
+Based on the data received, the control center determines which bins require attention and dispatches cleaning robots accordingly.
+The cleanup process is designed to be dynamic, utilizing optimal routing based on current bin statuses to prioritize efficiency and minimize travel distance.

 ## Deliverables
 - Proposal Report